DLibatique/LATN102-S20/notes/4-verbal-nouns-and-adjs.md

 The **perfect** ***passive*** **infinitive**, as the name suggests, indicates a *passive* action that occurred in the past.
 The translation adds "been" to convey the passiveness of the verbal unit: for example, "to have been loved."

-The formation of the **perfect passive infinitive** works similarly to the formation of the perfect active indicative.
+The formation of the **perfect passive infinitive** works similarly to the formation of the perfect passive indicative.
 You take the **fourth principal part** of the dictionary entry (the perfect passive participle) in the appropriate gender, case, and number and pair it with the present infinitive of the verb "to be," *esse*.
 Take a look at these examples:

 - *amātus esse*, "to have been loved"
 - *monitus esse*, "to have been warned"